Gregory94/LaanLab-SATAY-DataAnalysis/docs/Installation_Guide_SATAY_Analysis_Software.md

 4. Restart the system.

 Things that might not be working yet are the guest additions.
-These are needed for optimizing the virtual machines performance and are needed for allowing the virtual machine to communicate with some of the hardware of the physical machine like screen size and shared folders (for example, if you use VirtualBox for first time, the screen of the virtual machine might be tiny, but this is because it can not yet communicate the screen size of your physical computer).
+These are needed for optimizing the virtual machines performance and are needed for allowing the virtual machine to communicate with some of the hardware of the physical machine like screen size and shared folders (for example, if you use VirtualBox for first time, the screen of the virtual machine might be tiny, but this is because it does not yet recognize the screen size of your physical computer).

 To set up the guest additions use the following commands and options